The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 Can be difficult to get a secure fit for narrow feet or large calves

-However, the sizing is also this splint’s most significant and common drawback.
-The two-size system seems to be a challenge for many, especially for anyone with wide feet, high insteps, or bunions.
-The elasticated toe box is not adjustable, and many users find it pinches, squeezes the toes, or even cuts off circulation, even when the rest of the splint seems to fit.
-Conversely, people with very narrow feet or slender calves often find the splint is too loose and slips off.
-This slipping is the other major complaint; the splint can slide down the leg during the night, allowing the foot to drop and defeating the purpose.
-Finally, a number of users report that the Velcro fasteners wear out relatively quickly, losing their grip after a few months of nightly use.
+The sizing is this splint’s most significant drawback.
+The two-size system can be a challenge, especially for those with wide feet, high insteps, or bunions.
+The elasticated toe box is not adjustable, and there is a concern that it may pinch, squeeze the toes, or restrict circulation, even when the rest of the splint seems to fit.
+Conversely, for those with very narrow feet or slender calves, the splint may feel too loose and prone to slipping.
+This slipping is a major technical hurdle; the splint can slide down the leg during the night, allowing the foot to drop and defeating the purpose.

 These issues of fit and slipping mean it might not be a permanent, heavy-duty solution.
 This splint is best suited for individuals with mild or new plantar fasciitis symptoms who are looking for a gentle, “starter” splint.
 It’s also an excellent choice for people who have already tried and given up on the bulky boot-style splints due to discomfort.
 It offers a comfortable, breathable alternative, but it is a gamble for anyone with feet that are particularly wide, narrow, or who have larger calves.